ryanallen/words-of-my-perfect-teacher/README.md

 4. armlets on each arm,
 5. two long necklaces, one longer than the other,<sup>[184](#184)</sup>
 6. a bracelet on each wrist,
-7. a ring on each hand and
+7. a ring on each hand (or foot) and
 8. an anklet on each foot.

 <details id="184"><summary>Note <sup>184</sup></summary>The shorter of these necklaces comes down to the breast, the longer down to the navel.</details><br>